 I have had clients subscribe to my newsletter and receive it for two years or more before they feel ready to invest in business coaching or one of my products to help with small business marketing.
 It can take ten, twenty or even thirty times to be in touch with someone before they will buy from me.

 It’s too easy to give up on your marketing efforts!

 But it’s easy to give up.
-It’s easy to decide that after you’ve left one message for that potential client, if they haven’t called you back within the week, you’ll drop them from your follow up list.
+It’s easy to decide that after you’ve left one message for that potential client if they haven’t called you back within the week, you’ll drop them from your follow up list.
 After all, you don’t want to appear desperate do you?

-It’s too easy to right off that direct mail campaign in which you posted one voucher to a few hundred prospects.
+It’s too easy to write off that direct mail campaign in which you posted one voucher to a few hundred prospects.
 You only got one response back so direct mail mustn’t work for you.

 It’s too easy to publish a few tweets and start up a Facebook Page only to give up after a month because it’s not generated one spark of interest.

 What if the campaigners for the A3 road bypass gave up after ten years?
 After twenty years?
 Or even after thirty?
 Yup, that’s right.
 We wouldn’t be enjoying a juggernaut free road through our village.

 Hang tough.
 Be persistent and believe that if your proposition was good enough to shout about the first time, it’s good enough to keep on shouting.

 Get Access to The True Profit Masterclass